Solar Thermal Collectors from Kvelsrud in Norway to Belgrade

 "RELaTED can be an important trigger for further development within building integrated solar heat collectors in combination with low temperature district heating networks” said a representative from Beoelektrane.

-The project is expected to gather a lot of interest and international attention, in particular in the European market.We expect the initial results from the project already during the 2020-21 heating energy consumption season, and we hope to be able to demonstrate good practice for future projects within our district heating network”, said Ljubisa Vladic, Deputy of Production and Distribution Manager at PUC Beogradske Elektrane.
+The project is expected to gather a lot of interest and international attention, in particular in the European market.We hope to be able to demonstrate good practice for future projects within our district heating network”, said Ljubisa Vladic, Deputy of Production and Distribution Manager at PUC Beogradske Elektrane.